Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 “I know!
 I live here!” he exclaims, swaying in place to the band.

 It’s something that I had missed for quite some time.
 American exuberance.
 Going up to strangers and starting a conversation for no reason at all.
 Less common in urban areas and the northeast but present throughout the nation, especially in this very American vacation destination.

 It happens again on the trip.
-At a souvenir shop, I take of a picture of a bumper sticker reading SURRENDER THE BOOTY to text to my bud Jeremy, knowing he’ll love it.
+At a souvenir shop, I take of a picture of a bumper sticker reading SURRENDER THE BOOTY to text to a friend, knowing he’ll love it.
 (Best left unexplained.)

 A sixty-something woman sees me taking the photo and grabs my arm.
 “That’s my–” and she starts laughing so hard that she can’t get the words out.
 “That’s my — my — husband’s nickname!”
 She collapses in laughter; I tentatively join in before edging away.

 How to Spend Your Days

 Now, lest you think that the Keys are only for relaxing and doing little to nothing, you can fill your days with activities here, too.

 Cailin and I start at the Florida Keys Brewing Company.
 It’s filled with all kinds of art, neon growlers and mermaid-tipped taps.
 The staff couldn’t be friendlier or more warm as they pour us a ring-shaped sampler.